Areas of Practice

 The amount of benefits available to the victim will depend upon the nature of the injury and the victim’s weekly wages at the time the injury occurred, with more severe injuries resulting in higher payouts.
 In some cases, insurers will wrongfully deny claims or cut them short, which is where we come in.

-Consumer product manufacturers, wholesalers, and retailers are under a heightened duty to protect consumers from unreasonably unsafe goods and products.
-In the event a product—including an appliance, prescription medication, food item, automobile, or any other type of good—injures a consumer, the parties in the “chain of commerce” could face liability for exposing consumers to the risk of harm.
+Consumer product manufacturers, wholesalers, and retailers are under a duty to protect consumers from unreasonably unsafe goods and products.
+This includes medications, prescriptions, appliances, toys, vehicles, household articles, implants of all types, childrens’ toys, cribs, play things, tools and chemicals, food items, automobiles, or any other type of goods – injures a consumer, the parties in the “chain of commerce” could face liability for exposing consumers to the risk of harm.

 In some cases, lawyers will consolidate product liability claims into either one case (known as a class action) or into one court to aid in judicial efficiency (known as multi-district litigation).
 No matter the scenario, Heiting & Irwin Attorneys At Law is here to help victims recover from injuries caused by unreasonably dangerous consumer goods.

 The term “premises liability” refers to the liability imposed upon property owners in the event a visitor sustains injury while on site.
-California law imposes a heightened requirement on shopkeepers to keep their aisles and walkways clear of hazards, both known and reasonably discoverable.
+California law imposes a requirement on shopkeepers and property owners to keep their aisles and walkways, stairs, steps areas clear of hazards (slip hazards, trip hazards and other hazards) both known and reasonably discoverable.

-If a property owner is aware of a hazard (or should be aware of it), such as a spill or broken glass, he or she must either remedy the situation as quickly as possible or place clear signage around the hazard to warn consumers to be careful.
+If a property owner is aware of a hazard (or should be aware of it), he or she must remedy the situation as quickly as possible and place clear signage around the hazard to warn consumers to be careful.
 If a property owner or employee skips these steps and a customer suffers injuries in an accident, such as a slip and fall, the property owner could be liable.

 Contact Heiting & Irwin Attorneys At Law Today